timo-stoettner/ENN/README.md

 pred_y = clf.predict(X_test)
 ```

-The constructor takes two parameters:
+The constructor takes two arguments:

 - `k`: The number of nearest neighbors to consider (*standard: 3*)
 - `distance_function`: The distance function used to compute the distances between records.
 It needs to take two 1-d arrays as arguments and return a scalar value indicating the distance between the arrays.
 The standard function is the euclidean distance function implemented in scipy.spatial.distance.